 - Do we have an engaged, empowered team that will seize every opportunity for growth?

-Whether you’re optimistic about 2021 or you’re concerned about the challenges ahead, it’s important to keep an eye on the future.
+Whether you’re optimistic about the future or you’re concerned about the challenges ahead, it’s important to keep an eye on the future.
 And the key to future success is happy, engaged employees who feel properly rewarded.